 Safe Holiday Travel

-The Thanksgiving holiday is a peak travel period for families coming together to celebrate.
-We are committed to protecting you on our roadways, assisting you in any way possible and providing you with the information you need to travel safely.
+The Thanksgiving holiday is a peak travel period for Florida families coming together to celebrate.
+FLHSMV is committed to protecting you on our roadways, providing you with the information you need to travel safely.

-Follow these tips to help ensure we all Arrive Alive this Thanksgiving:
+Follow these tips to help ensure safe traveling this Thanksgiving:

 - Never drive impaired.
 Celebrate responsibly and do not get behind the wheel if you have been drinking or took drugs that cause impairment.
 Plan ahead and find a safe way home every time – designate a driver or use a ride service.